AcalaNetwork/hardhat-tutorials/EVM/README.md

 dependency.
 We are using `Contract` in stead of `ContractFactory`, because the contract is already deployed to the network.
-The `EVM`, which is an export from the `ADDRESS` utility of `@acala-network/contracts` dependency, is imported and it holds the value of the address of the EVM smart contract. `txParams` from the `transactionHelper` utility is imported in order to set the deploy transaction parameters for our test contract.
+The `EVM`, which is an export from the `ADDRESS` utility of `@acala-network/contracts` dependency, is imported and it holds the value of the address of the EVM smart contract.
 Additionally we are importing the compiled `EVM` smart contract from the `@acala-network/contracts` dependency, which we will use to instantiate the smart contract. `Token` precompile is imported from `@acala-network/contracts` so that we can deploy it and use it in the tests.

 The test file with import statements and an empty test should look like this: